Wildlife Tours Sydney

 Wombats

 Whilst not strictly Sydney wildlife, wombats are found within a few hours from the city.
 This awkward looking quadruped can attain speeds of 40km/h for short sprints.
-The wombat, one of the world’s best and largest digging animals, has a backward opening pouch to ensure its in pouch offspring do not get covered in dirt.
+The wombat, one of the world’s best and largest digging animals, has a backward opening pouch to ensure its in pouch offspring remain free of dirt.
 It has cubed shaped pooh and when threatened will go into its burrow, blocking with its tough tendon toughened backside.
 The best way to see wild wombats is to join one of our walking with wild wombats tours.
 This is another of our iconic wildlife tours.

 Emus

 This is another animal that is no longer strictly a Sydney animal.
 However, they are found a couple of hours from the city.
-The world’s second largest bird is a curious icon of Australia.
-Whilst it cannot walk backwards, it runs at up tp 50km/h and lays green eggs.
+The world’s second largest bird is a curious icon of Australian wildlife.
+Whilst it cannot walk backwards, it runs at up to 50km/h and lays green eggs.
 Possibly, Dr Seuss’s Green Eggs and Ham is not that far from emu reality.
+We can run specialised Sydney Wildlife tours to find some wild emus if desired.

 Pelicans

-Australian pelicans, an iconic part of our city’s wildlife, live throughout beach areas of NSW.
-They are beautiful majestic large black and white birds and although they mainly eat fish, have been known to pick up small dogs such as Chihuahuas in their large beaks.
+Australian pelicans, an iconic part of our Sydney wildlife, live throughout beach areas of NSW.
+They are beautiful majestic large black and white birds and although they mainly eat fish, are known to pick up small dogs such as Chihuahuas in their large beaks.
 The Australian pelican grows to about 40 or 50cm long and has a wing span of about 2.5 metres.
 Furthermore, the pelican’s beak can hold up to 13 litres.
 Hence, once it catches fish, it will flush the water from its beak before digesting the food.
 The best way to see some of our Australian pelicans is to book one of our Kangaroos and Pelicans Tours.
-They are often also seen on our Northern Beaches Tours, Walking with Wild Wombats Tours and Parrots Tours.
+We often see them on our Northern Beaches Tours, Walking with Wild Wombats Tours and Parrots Tours.

 Kookaburra